 Maximise the space

-The designers of this kitchen had to be clever with space planning, fitting everything into this tight area.
+The designers of this kitchen had to be clever with space planning in order to fit everything into this tight area.

 They’ve managed to incorporate additional kitchen storage by creating small corner cabinets.
 These spaces are usually unused or dysfunctional, but a cabinet with specific use gives it purpose.